Padang: Railroad

 Railroad tracks connect Padang to Pariaman to the north, Padangpanjang to the northeast, Solok and Sawahlunto to the east.
-The largest train station is Padang Station, known as Simpang Haru station.
-Sibinuang and Dang Tuanku provides the trip services from Padang (Simpang Haru) to Pariaman vice versa.
+The largest train station is Padang Station, also known as Simpang Haru station.
+Sibinuang and Dang Tuanku provide the trip services from Padang (Simpang Haru) to Pariaman and vice versa.

 Tsunami shelter

-Government and the people of Hill Pangilun has agreed to make Mount Pangilun as tsunami shelter.
-Better road access to the hill will be built, as well as temporary shelters, including their facilities.
+Government and the people of Mount Pangilun has agreed to make Mount Pangilun as the primary tsunami shelter.
+Better road access to the hill will be built, as well as temporary shelters, including their many facilities.

 Education

 There are two institutes of higher education in Padang, i.e. Andalas University and the State University of Padang.
 Andalas University is the oldest university in Indonesia outside of Java.
 The main campus is located at Limau Manis, about 12 km from the centre of Padang.
-The Faculty of Medicine and Faculty of Dentistry are located in the city centre, near the Central General Hospital M. Djamil.
-State University of Padang located in Air Tawar.
+The Faculty of Medicine and Faculty of Dentistry are located in the city centre, near the M. Djamil Central General Hospital.
+Meanwhile, the State University of Padang is located in Air Tawar.